jchsing/jchsing.github.io/_projects/6_climate_emotions.md

 title: climate emotions
 description: an interactive data dashboard of emotions related to climate change | softwares used: R, Flourish, and Canva
 img: assets/img/dp3_photo.png
-importance: 2
+importance: 3
 category: stanford d.school
 ---

-view the interactive dashboard [here](https://www.canva.com/design/DAGGXjPLkJo/-h-8claFSXw53Lct9OOoZw/view?utm_content=DAGGXjPLkJo&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=h894bbca54f#1)

-**background:** the WELL for Life study at Stanford University focuses on enhancing well-being and chronic disease prevention.
+**background:** in this data visualization project, we delve into the emotional impact of climate change by visually exploring climate-related emotions surveyed in four Bay Area counties (i.e., San Mateo County, Santa Clara County, San Francisco County, and Alameda County).
+Data are from participants enrolled in the Stanford WELL for Life Study.
 Recognizing the link between well-being and emotions related to climate change, the study surveyed around 600 participants in 2022 about their emotions related to change change.

-In this DP3, we delve into the emotional impact of climate change by visually exploring climate-related emotions surveyed in four Bay Area counties.
-We compare how these emotions intersect across different demographic variables and mental health conditions, aiming to answer a crucial climate swerve question:
+Here, we compare how these emotions intersect across different demographic variables and mental health conditions, aiming to answer a crucial climate swerve question:
-#### "Who are most affected by the emotional challenges of climate change?"
+#### "who are most affected by the emotional challenges of climate change?"

 We also wanted to know:
 * How do climate emotions change across demographics?
 * How do climate emotions compound across other mental health issues, including depression and loneliness?

+**goal:** the purpose of this project was to (1) analyze data related to a climate-related question, (2) gain hands-on experience with various data visualization tools, and (3) make it as interactive as possible.
+Data for this project was used with permission from the Principal Investigator of the Stanford WELL for Life Study.

+We

 #### **landing page**